scientific-python/scientific-python.org/content/specs/spec-template.md

 Implementation
 ==============

-This section lists the major steps required to implement the NXEP.
+This section lists the major steps required to implement the SPEC.
 Where possible, it should be noted where one step is dependent on another, and which steps may be optionally omitted.
 Where it makes sense, each step should include a link to related pull requests as the implementation progresses.

-Any pull requests or development branches containing work on this NXEP should be linked to from here.
+Any pull requests or development branches containing work on this SPEC should be linked to from here.
 (A SPEC does not need to be implemented in a single pull request if it makes sense to implement it in discrete phases).